AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/tools/tools.md

----
-description: >-
+# Tools

 Trunk Tools is a hermetic runtime and CLI tool manager.
 Seamlessly specify, install, and upgrade the tooling in your repository with Trunk Tools.
----

-# Tools

 ### Command Line